What Are the Four Basic Financial Statements in Accounting?

 If you own a small business, you understand the importance of keeping your financial information organized.
+There are four basic types of financial statements used to do this: income statements, balance sheets, statements of cash flow, and statements of owner equity.
 You probably also know that bookkeeping can be a headache.
-If you are trying to make your company as easy and seamless as possible, it's helpful to understand the four accounting financial statements.
+If you are trying to make managing your company as easy and seamless as possible, it’s helpful to understand the four most common business financial statements.
 You can even download templates of these statements.
+Learn more about the details of the four statements and other components of financial reporting and you’ll have a greater understanding of what’s needed from your accounting team.

-One of the four major financial statements is the income statement, which shows net income or net loss.
-This type of statement tracks all the money coming in and all the money going out.
-Money paid out is called expenses and coming in is called revenue.
+One of the four types of financial reports is the income statement, which shows net income or net loss.
+This type of statement tracks all of the money coming in and all the money going out.
+Money paid out is called expenses, and money coming in is called revenue.
 When the expenses exceed the revenue, the income statement will show a net loss.
 The income statement is broken down into categories, including:

 - Operating expenses